Education & Resources

 • Consult a Veterinarian: Always consult with your vet, or a veterinary nutritionist, before starting a raw diet.

 • Balanced Diet: Ensure the diet includes all necessary nutrients and supplements.
-Some resources are listed below for recommended supplements designed by veterinary nutritionists.
+Resources of supplements are listed below, to be used in combination with a veterinary nutritionist.

 • Hygiene: Practice good hygiene, such as washing and disinfecting hands, surfaces, and dishes thoroughly after each meal.
 Clean the muzzle of your pet after meal time.